Haotian2020/PAR1_MRdrugtarget_Project/README.md

 # PAR1_MRdrugtarget_Project

-The contents of this repository relate to the manuscript 'Association between genetically proxied PAR-1 inhibition and kidney functions: a drug-target Mendelian Randomization study' by Haotian Tang, Venexia M Walker and Tom R Gaunt.
+The contents of this repository relate to the manuscript 'Genetically-proxied lower PAR1 and renal phenotypes: a drug-target Mendelian Randomization study' by Haotian Tang, Tom R Gaunt and Venexia M Walker.

 # Link to the manuscript